 Two years ago, I sent 175 Uzima Filters to Puerto Rico after Hurricane Maria.
 Those filters went to families in San Juan, mountain communities, and churches throughout the island.
 Last summer, I travelled to Puerto Rico with another 60 filters and delivered them to people in need.
 I have seen firsthand how these filters can help a family, and now that the people of the Bahamas have a similar need I am eager to help!

 Where will my money go?

 Each Uzima filter kit costs $25, including the cleaning syringe.
 My goal of $1,250 will be enough to send 50 water filters, and help 50 families.
-I will send the money to the Uzima Clean Water Foundation, who will then send filters to the Ludacris Foundation to be distributed throughout the Bahamas to those who need them most.
+I will send the money raised in this campaign to the Uzima Clean Water Foundation, who will then send filters to the Ludacris Foundation to be distributed throughout the Bahamas to those who need them most.

 Click here to learn more about Uzima: http://uzimafilters.org/

 And here to learn more about my past projects with Uzima: https://www.al.com/news/birmingham/2019/09/alabama-eagle-scout-brings-fresh-water-to-hurricane-victims.html

 Picture of flattened houses on Grand Bahama island: